PizzaPastaMafia/failure/failure.md

 I didn't totally abandon it, I'd say transformed.
 Moto Perpetuo, the three minute arpeggio in King Crimson' song "Fracture", also the name of my project **image of moto perpetuo page**
-Started as placeholder, became the basis for the projet.
+Started as placeholder, became the basis for the project.
 I essentially copied what King Crimson did in the song Discipline.
 Go listen to it Moto represent Robert Fripp guitar, Perpetuo Adrian Belew's